Thejellyfish1024/Thejellyfish1024/README.md

 # Overview 👋

-- 🌱 I’m currently learning Next JS & Node JS
+- 🌱 I’m currently learning Blockchain & Web 3.0
-- 👯 I’m looking to collaborate on frontend development
+- 👯 I’m looking to collaborate on fullstack and backend development
-- 🤔 I’m looking for help with backend development
+- 🤔 I’m looking for help with DevOps
-- ⚡ Fun fact: I like sports and traveling
+- ⚡ Fun fact: I like football and traveling

 # 💻 Tech Stack: